The Vermont Statutes Online

 (b) As used in this section, “forestry or industrial equipment” means heavy vehicular equipment and associated implements designed and intended for forestry or industrial purposes, and shall include all mechanical parts for such equipment.

 (c) A supplier of forestry or industrial equipment shall not limit the geographic area in which a dealer may sell or deliver inventory.
-A supplier shall not charge a fee or fine or otherwise penalize a dealer either directly or indirectly for selling, or having sold, inventory to a consumer located outside of the dealer's trade area or primary area of responsibility if the selling dealer agrees in writing to the purchaser that the dealer will provide service during the standard factory warranty period, or otherwise to discriminate in shipping products or filling orders placed by dealers of goods on the basis of the location of the consumer, however these terms might be defined in a dealership agreement.
+A supplier shall not charge a fee or fine or otherwise penalize a dealer either directly or indirectly for selling, or having sold, inventory to a consumer located outside of the dealer’s trade area or primary area of responsibility if the selling dealer agrees in writing to the purchaser that the dealer will provide service during the standard factory warranty period, or otherwise to discriminate in shipping products or filling orders placed by dealers of goods on the basis of the location of the consumer, however these terms might be defined in a dealership agreement.
 The provisions of this section shall be deemed to be incorporated in every agreement and shall supersede and control all other provisions of the agreement.
-Any term of a contract or agreement either expressed or implied, including a choice of law provision, which is inconsistent with the provisions of this section or purporting to waive compliance with this section is void and unenforceable to the extent of the waiver or variance.
+Any term of a contract or agreement either expressed or implied, including a choice of law provision, that is inconsistent with the provisions of this section or purporting to waive compliance with this section is void and unenforceable to the extent of the waiver or variance.

 (d) This section shall apply to all agreements and contracts in effect on June 1, 1997 related to forestry or industrial equipment between suppliers and dealers, and to all amendments, renewals, or extensions of such agreements, and to all such agreements entered into thereafter.